On this page本页内容

 Change streams allow applications to access real-time data changes without the complexity and risk of tailing the oplog.
 Applications can use change streams to subscribe to all data changes on a collection and respond to those changes.

-You can open a change stream from any 3.6-series driver using the db.collection.watch()
+You can open a change stream from any 3.6-series driver using the db.collection.watch() method.
+See the documentation for your preferred driver for complete instructions on usage.

 See Change Streams for more information.